memgraph/docs/docs/tutorials/graph-modeling.md

 *  *Social Networks Graphs* - the most common use case for a graph database, typical for relationship analysis between the users, community detection, or finding the influence of people in the network.
-*  *Fraud Detection* - the scalability and agility of graph databases help to avoid heavy and slow queries which are causing the late detection of frauds.
+*  *Fraud Detection* - the scalability and agility of graph databases help avoid heavy and slow queries, which are causing the late detection of frauds.
 *  *Network Analysis* - network management revolves around complex interdependencies and high connectivity.
-*  *Graph Theory* - graph databases are built on the principles of graph theory and as such can be used to showcase and solve common problems in the area.
+*  *Graph Theory* - graph databases are built on the principles of graph theory and, as such can be used to showcase and solve common problems in the area.
 *  *Recommendations Systems* - real-time, sophisticated recommendation engines to personalize products, content, and services.
 *  *Data Management* - a way to manage “data silos”, keeping the track of data